-V. Conclusions
+V. Summary

 Model based engine control (MBEC) is being investigated as a way to increase the efficiency of future aircraft engines by allowing the engine to be designed to operate more efficient without increasing the risk of an engine failure.
 With accurate information of the current engine operating-conditions and health status, control strategies can be developed that allow the engine to operate more efficiently while avoiding any constraints, such as compressor surge.
 This work focused on integrating an extended Kalman filter with the previously developed optimal tuner, referred to as the optimal tuner extended Kalman filter (OTEKF).
 The optimal tuner contains a globally optimized transformation matrix, which relates a set of Kalman filter tuning parameters to health parameter inputs, designed to minimize the theoretical steady-state estimation error for the performance parameters of interest.
-The estimated health parameters from the nonlinear model.
+The estimated health parameters are used as inputs to the non-linear model and help increase the accuracy of the estimated parameters from the non-linear model.
 This paper showed that overall, the OTEKF produced approximately the same average and worst case estimation errors during steady-state operation, but reduced the maximum estimation errors by improving estimation during transient operation.
 This could allow for further reduction of uncertainty currently included in engine safety margins.